SnowConvert: Function References for Teradata¶

 Returns¶

-An integer that represents the number of weeks elapsed from 1900-01-01 to the input specified
+An integer representing the number of complete weeks between January 1, 1900, and the specified date

 Migration example¶